Sayantani-Bhattacharya/Sayantani-Bhattacharya.github.io/content/posts/addverb.md

 **Mobile Robotics GET**
 *Aug 2022 – Jul 2023 · 1 yr*

-- Developed an end-to-end module using MILP (Mixed Integer Linear Programming) for deadlock avoidance and priority-based robot-task assignment for the MPV (Mobile Picking Vehicle) Fleet (C++), integrated into the fleet stack.
+- Developed an end-to-end module using MILP (Mixed Integer Linear Programming) for deadlock avoidance and priority-based robot-task assignment for multi-carton picking robot (MPV) fleet using C++ and lp solver.
-- Built the entire MPV Fleet simulation configurator from scratch with the Product Team (Python, PyQt, NetworkX), reducing Sales Dept. throughput estimation from 2 days to 3 hours.
+- Built the entire MPV Fleet operation simulation tool from scratch with the Product Team (Python, PyQt), reducing throughput estimation time from 2 days to 3 hours.
 - Generated throughput simulations for AGVs based on specific client requirements for the Sales team.

 <div style="text-align: center; margin-bottom: 20px;">